Bill Welch

 A local community pool in State College is named after his father, William Welch Sr., a local doctor who led the fundraising effort in the 1960s to build the first community pool in State College.
-It is located next to State College Area High School on Westerly Parkway and was recently redeveloped in 2010 at a cost of 5.2 million USD.
+It is located next to State College Area High School on Westerly Parkway and was recently redeveloped in 2010 at a cost of US$5.2 million.

 Stamp collecting

 An active and dedicated philatelist, Welch specialized in the postal history of Latin America and ship mail of Austria-Hungary.
 Welch was elected to the American Philatelic Society's Hall of Fame in 2010 for significant contributions to philately during his lifetime.

 In his free time, Welch penned a monthly column for Town and Gown magazine with his wife, Nadine Kofman.
 He informally presided over weekly meetings of Young Writers of America, a group of community residents active in local affairs and writing, and he enjoyed rooting for the Super Bowl XL champion Pittsburgh Steelers.